 The Average Cost of Rewiring a House in 2020

-A typical American household spends an average of $2,100 to rewrite their home, though those costs could be as little as $1,500 or as much as $10,000+.
+A typical American household spends an average of $2,100 to rewire their home, though the cost to rewire a house could be as little as $1,500 or as much as $10,000+.

 The good news is that those numbers incorporate everything including parts, labor, and essential permits.

 The bad news is that such figures are determined by a number of unavoidable factors such as the age and size of your home.

 In other words, if you’re living in a large property that was built between the 1940s – 1960s (or even earlier), then the cost of rewiring your house is going to be much more expensive than it would be if you were living in a small, modern home.
 An older home will cost more to rewire, as will a three thousand square foot home.

 We’ll dive into the specifics later, but as a rough national average, for electrical wiring installation, expect to pay between $1,500 and $3,000 for a small home, between $3,000 and $8,000 for a mid-sized property and anywhere up to $12,000 for large houses of three thousand square feet and above.

 Hiring a professional electrician to rewire your home could be essential if your current wiring is over forty years old.

 Since our electrical wiring is hidden with the walls of our homes, it’s easy to take it for granted and even forget it’s there altogether.
 Yet to do so is to ignore the fact that old, outdated, or just plain faulty wiring can pose a serious threat to our safety.

 In 2017, a report from the United States Fire Administration revealed that electrical faults are responsible for almost 26,000 household fires, resulting in 280 annual deaths, around 1,220 injuries and property losses of up to 1.1 billion US dollars.